Why Google Web Fonts aren’t really open source

 This one’s also easy: assuming that Google developed fewer fonts, each project should be led by an experienced, respected, professional type designer.
 This would be analogous to open-source software, where projects are led by experienced, respected, professional software engineers.
 Google should pay these professional type designers market rates to assume these roles.
 They would become the arbiters of which contributions get included and which don’t.

-Three results: 1) Google would get professional-quality fonts at a lower cost than proprietary development.
-2) Community type designers would get to work with professional type designers (which is the best way of improving skills).
-3) Google would be releasing genuine open-source assets into the world, that would be good enough to inspire more development.
-For instance, the freely available font Charter — designed by the esteemed Matthew Carter in 1987 — became the basis of Charis SIL.
-Have any current Google Web Fonts been similarly adapted?
+3. Google would be releasing genuine open-source assets into the world, that would be good enough to inspire more development.
+For instance, the freely available font Charter—designed by the esteemed Matthew Carter in 1987—became the basis of Charis SIL.
+Have any current Google Fonts been similarly adapted?

 Essential quality #6